ibbles/LearningUnreal/Outliner.md

 The [[Actor|Actors]] are organized in a hierarchy where they can be placed either inside folders or as children to each other.
 An [[Actor]] that is a child of another [[Actor]] will move with the parent [[Actor]].
+(TODO Figure out how to make a Level Instance current.)

 # Folders